vault27/Foundation/paloalto.md

 - Verify that the usernames are correctly displayed in the Source User column under Monitor > Logs > Traffic
 - Verify that the users are mapped to the correct usernames in the User Provided by Source column under Monitor > Logs > User-ID.

+### Configure User-ID Agent

+- Configure according to Palo Alto documentation
+- Enter username with domain and password

 ### Debug

 Show logged in users